 Wild Service's experienced and licensed team of ecologists offer the complete range of ecological surveys to identify potential for or presence of protected species.
 If present we help our clients find practical and proportionate mitigations measures.
 We have extensive experience of the following species:

 For projects where the disturbance of protected species cannot feasibly be avoided it may be necessary to obtain a European Protected Species Licence (EPSL) for those species that are covered under European legislation (e.g. bats, great crested newts, dormice, otters) or Natural England licences to disturb or destroy a badger sett.
 Wild Service’s ecologists are highly experienced at delivering these licences and helping our clients through this process.

 Where there are small numbers of the more frequently found species of bat (e.g. common & soprano pipistrelles), the Bat Mitigation Class Licence (BMCL) offers a quicker and simpler route to obtaining a licence.
 Only Registered Consultants can prepare these licences, and Elizabeth is a Registered Consultant for BMIC and has successfully applied for licences under this scheme.

-All Wild Service’s ecologists are 'suitably qualified' (as per BRE guidelines) to undertake the supporting survey work and provide evidence for BREEAM Ecology Assessment for a wide range of developments.
+Wild Service’s ecologists are 'suitably qualified' (as per BRE guidelines) to undertake the supporting survey work and provide evidence for BREEAM Ecology Assessment for a wide range of developments.

 Wild Service’s ecologists have a high level of botanical expertise and knowledge of the region.

 National Vegetation Classification (NVC) survey classifies and maps the vegetation communities within habitats and is therefore more precise than Phase 1 habitat survey in identifying areas of protected habitat.
 Wild Service ecologists have extensive experience of using the NVC for the purposes of development or conservation-related assessment and management.